mucsci-students/2022fa-475-NumpiArcade/README.md

 # 2022fa-475-NumpiArcade
 A retro arcade where you can choose between our own renditions of Mario (Oops!
-I tripped), Pac-Man (Man-Pac), and Pong (Ping).
+I tripped), Pac-Man (Man-Pac), and Pong (Ping) made respectively by the developers below.

 ### Developers
 - Brandon Baldwin
+- Jon Brennan
 - Ryan Menow
-- Jon Brennan

 ## Downloading
 Click on the green "Code" button, and download and extract the ZIP file, or run the following command below in a terminal